- When trying to connect to a voice channel on Discord, you may get a “No Route” error message.

 Check your firewall and antivirus settings

-- Reboot Discord.
-This time the Windows Defender firewall may ask you to allow access to public and private networks, so ignore this request.
+- You may see a request from Windows Defender that asks you to allow access to public and private networks when you restart Discord.
+Ignore this request.

-- Now try to connect to the Voice of Discord channel.
+- To connect to Voice of Discord, click here.

 Change the language server region